RobinU434/AccumulatedLocalEffectPlots/README.md

 ![Bike rental depending on weather](figures/bike_rental_weather.png)
 ![Bike rental depending on continuous](figures/bike_rental_continuous.png)

 2D mean ALE depending on temperature and humidity over 20 Random-Forest-Regressor.
 The heatmap was calculated using a linear interpolation method between the bins.
 The x and y ticks are the bucket mids.
 For more information about 2D ALE please refer to original paper.
+The black dots are samples from the dataset given to the ALE module.
 ![Bike rental depending on temperature and humidity](figures/bike_rental_2d.png)

 ## Checklist of Open Tasks